aj-chou/wise/README.md

 This study explores the potential for deeply integrating the Quantum Semantic Transmission Efficiency Framework (QSEF) into the LLM knowledge distillation process.
 QSEF offers a quantitative lens for evaluating and optimizing the efficiency of information transmission, particularly suited for handling intricate semantic content.
 Through this integration, we aim to develop an innovative architecture where smaller, lower-tier models can rapidly evolve into domain experts, while large multimodal models (LMMs) serve as efficient problem analyzers and task dispatchers.
 This approach lays the foundation for a more flexible, efficient, and specialized AI ecosystem.
 The report provides an in-depth analysis of QSEF’s core principles, identifies key points of synergy with LLM-based knowledge distillation, and proposes a concrete integration framework.
 We detail how concepts such as semantic distance and cultural resistance from QSEF can be leveraged to optimize knowledge transfer, supported by tailored algorithms and mathematical models.
 Ultimately, this research offers an experimental validation plan and evaluation metrics to guide the development of next-generation, high-efficiency AI systems.

+### It's about TIME
+In this paper, we propose a mathematically rigorous framework deriving spacetime geometry, gravity, and time dilation from fundamental quantum information principles.
+Utilizing operator-algebra quantum error correction (OAQECC) within a finite-dimensional holographic code space, the study establishes that bulk physics emerges strictly from boundary algebraic data satisfying complementary recovery.
+The work rigorously proves the quantum-corrected Ryu–Takayanagi formula and JLMS relative entropy relation as exact equalities derived from Wedderburn decomposition of code states.
+By introducing semi-classical axioms linking central operators to geometric area and local effective field theory, the author derives linearized Einstein equations directly from entanglement thermodynamics.
+Furthermore, bulk gauge symmetries arise naturally from the center of the reconstructed algebra, identifying edge modes with Yang-Mills fields and ensuring consistency with quantum gravity constraints regarding global symmetries.
+The pivotal innovation is Axiom A6, which postulates a direct correspondence between the ADM lapse function and boundary compilation complexity.
+This reinterprets gravitational time dilation not as a background geometric input but as a consequence of quantum information processing limits.
+Deeper bulk regions exhibit higher complexity rates, acting as computational bottlenecks that slow local proper time relative to boundary evolution.

 ## Applications